-The Company's financial instruments consist of cash, marketable securities, receivables, deposits, and accounts payable and accrued liabilities.
+The Company's financial instruments consist of cash, marketable securities, receivables, deposits, accounts payable and accrued liabilities and lease liabilities.
 The carrying value of receivables, and accounts payable and accrued liabilities approximate their fair values due to the short-term nature of these instruments.
+The carrying value of the Company's lease liabilities is measured at the present value of the discounted future cash flows.
 The fair value of cash and marketable securities are measured based on level 1 of the fair value hierarchy.